1sukey/home_automation/LongWatchdog/readme.md

 	*400 Ohm resistor
 	*misc: perf board, header strip, wire, LED, etc..

-Note: if you use to small of a pot then it may think the value was changed due to read variance.
-The pot size doesnt really matter other than that since its a relative reading always between 0 and 1023.
-Its just a matter of sensitivity and wether its a linear or taper pot.
-Likewise the resistor value isnt really critical either, see what makes your LED have a comfortable glow.

-Note2: the diode between the tiny and reset line allows you to upload sketches to the arduino without having to remove the connection wire.
+Notes: the diode between the tiny and reset line allows you to upload sketches to the arduino without having to remove the reset connection wire.

-Note3: i commented out the jumper change detection, seems like it was causing a bug not sure why..

-Note4: I think I want to add one more feature, an enable/disable line so you dont always need to pat it, but can limit it to certain problem areas of code such as when using wifi.
-I am out of pins on the tiny though as is..transistor on power/gnd from host?
+older versions had an optional time multiplier jumper.
+I have removed this so I could use the pin as an optional disable line.
+The circuit itself is still fine, no rewiring, just use the old jumper header with a female connector.

+An onboard pot allows you to adjust the time delay for the timeout.
+By default this is set between 9 and 90 seconds. you can scale this differently by altering the math.

 </pre>

 ![screenshot](https://raw.githubusercontent.com/dzzie/home_automation/master/LongWatchdog/final_board.jpg)